 ‘I had just met the last of the great French thinkers.
 The only pity was that he wasn’t French.’

-Danny Wallace, TV presenter.
+Danny Wallace, Author and TV presenter.

-Review: An ironical, philosophical and psychological observation of the “human Folly” (la folie humaine) using part of the Authors life in as the microcosm of “La grande Folie”.
+A Review: An ironical, philosophical and psychological observation of the “human Folly” (la folie humaine) using part of the Authors life in as the microcosm of “La grande Folie”.
 Trials… is an autobiographical account of the author’s time spent in Parisian café society, written in diary-like format and paying homage to the great French poets and philosophers of the 19th and early 20th centuries.

 From the sample chapters, this looks to be quite a surreal trip into the author’s thoughts and experiences, from his attempts to found new religions and his colourful songwriting (his French song in Chapter 18 is quite poignant) to the horrors of a severe arm infection nearly loosing his left arm and in Chapter 19 being poisoned by his own girlfriend (who then became an ex not surprisingly).
 In keeping with the author’s sardonic steak, some of the scenarios provide rich veins of humour – readers may chuckle aloud at Guru Mc’Coypu’s commandment to ‘love everybody except people you don’t like’, and at Danny’s comment: ‘I had just met one of the great French thinkers.
 It was a pity he wasn’t French’, while Paul’s little aside after he has made love with his girlfriend on top is quite amusing: ‘Her cat came and sat on me (not in the same way)’.
 The remaining chapter titles, meanwhile, look promising, from the amusing-sounding ‘Mr Extremely-Friendly does his ironing’ to the visually pleasing image of ‘The hotel cat pirouettes on the wash-basin’ and the intriguing ‘Baba Papa and the girl who thought that the Chateau de Versailles was more important than me’.